Particle.news

 Overview

-• The push follows an April executive order restoring out‑of‑service penalties for English failures and a State Department pause on worker visas for commercial truck drivers, while California and DHS have issued conflicting statements about Singh’s work authorization.
+• The action builds on President Trump’s April executive order and May DOT guidance restoring out‑of‑service authority for English failures, alongside a State Department pause on worker visas for commercial truck drivers.